JamTools/ssync/README.md

-# audio-sync
+# ssync

-This is a process for synchronizing a music collection between two locations.
+Synchronize files between two paths.

-It supports an evolving file/folder structure, removing files intentionally deleted on the other end.
+On subsequent use, it removes files intentionally deleted from one path on the other.